 I designed the programming guide to complement and prioritize what we found users are actually looking for – what’s on TV right now, what’s on next, and what’s on later.
-The design improves upon many limitations of the traditional spreadsheet-looking guide, particularly though using one sheet photos to efficiently communicate the tone and content of each show.
+The design improves upon many limitations of the traditional spreadsheet-looking guide, particularly though using series art imagery to efficiently communicate the tone and content of each show.

 A Smart Remote

 Our solution to the classic UX design challenge of the remote control was a smartphone app that only displays buttons relevant to the current section.
 The layout maintains a familiar design pattern across sections, so a practiced user won’t need to look down for every action, and it's built for iOS and Android devices.